proyecto-eden-3-esferas/proyecto-eden-3-esferas.github.io/POR-HACER.md

 “This is a glorious book that challenges our conceptions of bookmaking as much as it questions our conceptions of world-building.
 We, as earthlings, will be better to the earth after experiencing this book.
 That is not hyperbole.”
 –New York Times bestselling author Kiese Laymon Afterglow is a stunning collection of original short stories in which writers from many different backgrounds envision a radically different climate future.
 Published in collaboration with Grist, a nonprofit media organization dedicated to telling stories of climate solutions, these stirring tales expand our ability to imagine a better world.
-Inspired by cutting-edge literary movements, such as Afrofuturism, hopepunk, and solarpunk, Afterglow imagines intersectional worlds in which no one is left behind—where humanity prioritizes equitable climate solutions and continued service to one’s community.
+Inspired by cutting-edge literary movements, such as Afrofuturism, hopepunk, and solarpunk, Afterglow imagines intersectional worlds in which no one is left behind—where humanity prioritizes equitable climate solutions and continued service to one&apos;s community.
 Whether through abundance or adaptation, reform, or a new understanding of survival, these stories offer flickers of hope, even joy, as they provide a springboard for exploring how fiction can help create a better reality.
 Afterglow welcomes a diverse range of new voices into the climate conversation to envision the next 180 years of equitable climate progress.
 A creative work rooted in the realities of our present crisis, Afterglow presents a new way to think about the climate emergency—one that blazes a path to a clean, green, and more just future.

-[ ] get/read "How To Build A Universe That Doesn’t Fall Apart Two Days Later", by Philip K. Dick Against the surreal backdrop of Disneyland in 1978, visionary science fiction author Philip K. Dick delivers a mind-bending lecture on the fragile nature of reality and the quest for authentic human experience in an increasingly mediated world.
+[ ] get/read "How To Build A Universe That Doesn&apos;t Fall Apart Two Days Later", by Philip K. Dick Against the surreal backdrop of Disneyland in 1978, visionary science fiction author Philip K. Dick delivers a mind-bending lecture on the fragile nature of reality and the quest for authentic human experience in an increasingly mediated world.

 [ ] write *organic-techniques.html* (short for Organic Farming Techniques), and include